Criteria for ion acceleration in laboratory magnetized quasi-perpendicular collisionless shocks: when are 2D simulations enough?: Numerical results

 The general structure of a quasi-perpendicular collisionless shock is well known\cite{marcowith+16}.
 Quasi-perpendicular shocks exhibit a density gradient, the shock front, called the \emph{ramp}.
 Ions accumulate behind the ramp, generating an \emph{overshoot} in the magnetic field.
 Moreover, the shock front reflects incoming ions back into the upstream, forming a slightly denser region ahead of the ramp known as the \emph{foot}.
 This general behavior is observed in both 2D and 3D.
 However, the strength of the overshoot, together with length-scales related to the ramp and the foot, can depend on $M_A$, $\beta$, and the dimensionality of the system.

 Beyond the one-dimensional description of the shock, these systems exhibit strongly fluctuating density and magnetic components.
 The density and magnetic structures for different Runs and dimensionality at $t=10 \omega_c^{-1}$ are shown in Figure \ref{fig:shock structure}.
 Panels (a)$-$(d) show the case that most efficiently accelerates ions $(M_A=25,\beta=2)$ in 2D and 3D.
 Filamentary structures are visible in the ramp and foot.
-The plasma conditions are in the intersection between Alfv\'en ion cyclotron- and the ion-Weibel-dominated unstable regime, hence the emergence of filaments can be attributed to either of these instabilities\cite{nishigai+21,matsumoto+15,bohdan+21,jikei+24}.
+The plasma conditions are in the intersection between Alfv\'en ion cyclotron- and the ion-Weibel-dominated unstable regime, hence the emergence of filaments can be attributed to either of these instabilities\cite{nishigai+21,matsumoto+15,bohdan+21,jikei+24}.As incoming ions encounter the population of ions reflected by the shock, counter-streaming beams are established in the upstream region.
+This configuration is unstable to the ion Weibel instability, which leads to the formation of small-scale current filaments oriented along the shock normal.
+These filaments induce transverse magnetic fields, perpendicular to both the shock normal and the upstream magnetic field.
+As the shock advances, it compresses these structures, amplifies and advects them into the downstream region.
+There, the filaments merge and evolve into a turbulent magnetic field, which dominates the downstream region.
 In both 2D and 3D simulations, the density is compressed by the shock, with an overshoot immediately behind it that eventually relaxes into a weakly turbulent state dictated by the standard compression ratio of 4.
-We emphasize that, despite the fact that two cases look very similar visually, the out-of-plane structure of the shock is the key for ion acceleration\footnote{L. Orusa, D. Caprioli, L. Sironi \& A. Spitkosvky, paper in preparation.}.
+We emphasize that, despite the fact that two cases look very similar visually, the out-of-plane structure of the shock is the key for ion acceleration\cite{orusa+25}.
 The results from case $(M_A=25, \beta=5)$ are similar to panels (a)$-$(d) and are not presented for conciseness.